danny0838/lolikit/README.md

 Currently the lolikit include the following sub-command...

+  - dig  - open a file browser in current project's root directory.
-* find - find some notes which contain some special pattern
+  - find - find some notes which contain some special pattern
-* list - lists some notes that have recently be changed
+  - list - lists some notes that have recently be changed
-* show - show current project status.
+  - show - show current project status.
-* fix  - point out & help to fix the loli project defect. such like...
+  - fix  - point out & help to fix the loli project defect. such like...
-    * file encoding
+    - file encoding
-    * check the newline format
+    - check the newline format
-    * avoid danger character in filename
+    - avoid danger character in filename
-    * remove empty directory.
+    - remove empty directory.
-    * resourced note directory rename.
+    - resourced note directory rename.